Japanese Study Tips/Resources and the JLPT

 Playing video games in Japanese is another great way to get some practice.
 Playstation systems aren’t region-locked, and you can pick up some cheap games at Book Off.

-From N2 or N1, you can pretty much explore anything you want.
-The newspaper is a great place to start, and will give you something to talk about with coworkers.
-If you want to start with a structured approach to reading and listening to the news, ニュースの日本語 聴解 40 and 50 are great resources.
+From N2 or N1, if you want to start with a structured approach to reading and listening to the news, ニュースの日本語 聴解 40 and 50 are great resources.

 Listening

 If you’re into anime or dramas they can surely help too, as long as you’re careful what you watch.
 For example, shows like Sazae-san and Detective Conan can be easy to understand, but Shingeki no Kyojin has so much specialized vocab and screaming that things get complicated.
-You can often find many episodes of various shows on YouTube.
-Note that you should not take cues from anime characters on how to speak Japanese in everyday life (it may not end well).
+(You might also learn exactly how not to talk at work!)

-Want to practice listening while also learning to cook something new? 三分クッキング is broadcast six days a week and teaches how to make one dish per day with clear instructions.
+三分クッキング is broadcast six days a week and teaches how to make a dish with clear instructions.
 The name is misleading, but at only seven minutes long, it’s also easy to make time to watch on a regular basis.
 The six newest episodes are free to view online.

 Bobby Judo, a local TV personality and former Saga JET, recommends watching English-language movies with Japanese subtitles.
 You can compare the subs to the dialogue and get a good feel of how common English phrases would be translated into Japanese.